First passage time law for some jump-diffusion processes : existence of a density: First passage time law

 \subsection{Existence of the derivative at $t>0$}

-Our task is now to show that the distribution function of $\tau_{x}$ is differentiable on $\R_+^*$ and to compute its derivative.
-For this purpose we split the probability $\pr(t<\tau_{x}\leq t+h)$ according to the values of $N_{t+h}-N_t$ :
+Our task now is to show that the distribution function of $\tau_{x}$ is differentiable on $\R_+^*$ and to compute its derivative.
+For this purpose we split the probability $\pr(t<\tau_{x}\leq t+h),$ according to the values of $N_{t+h}-N_t$, into three parts: